Search

 Rule 1 – Discipline

-Dogs are pack animals and need to know where their place is in the pack.
-I’m a bit of a softy with dogs but they need to be taught early in your relationship who the boss is.
-I’m not trying to sound mean but sometimes you have to be cruel to be kind.
-Once you achieve this simple rule then it’s smooth sailing.
+Understanding that dogs are pack animals is crucial as they need to know where their place is within the pack structure.
+I’m a bit of a softy with dogs but they need to be taught early in your relationship who is in charge.
+This doesn’t mean being harsh, but setting clear boundaries and being firm.
+This is necessary for their well-being in the long run.
+Once this fundamental rule is achieved then it’s smooth sailing.

-Dogs are smart and they’ll test you to see what they can get away with when you don’t establish the rules.
-I’m talking generally about bigger dogs.
+Dogs are smart and they’ll test boundaries to see what they can get away with if rules are not clearly established.
+I’m talking generally about larger breeds of dogs.

 Settling a puppy to sleep